devanshu0605/Finadel/README.md

-This repository contains the assets required to build the [ FINADEL ](https://devanshu0605.github.io/Finadel/) Website .
+This repository contains the assets required to build the FINADEL Website .

-We have deployed our website on Blockchain [ FINADEL ](https://spheron.infura-ipfs.io/ipfs/QmYaAJsi1jjcLRrsQnsRLKhhJqcGiiX84Fh5QuaWH5UeDH/) Website .
+We have deployed our website on Blockchain [ FINADEL ](https://spheron.infura-ipfs.io/ipfs/QmYaAJsi1jjcLRrsQnsRLKhhJqcGiiX84Fh5QuaWH5UeDH/) .

 # An overview of the website